To solve social issues on a global level, the collaboration of a broad range of stakeholders is indispensable.

 We will continue to promote initiatives for cooperation and coexistence with our business partners to realize a sustainable society.

-The following five companies have made the declaration:
+The following seven companies have made the declaration:

 Principles for Financial Action towards a Sustainable Society (Principles for Financial Action for the 21st Century) (PFA)